Armour in the 18th century: Early archaisms and exceptions to the rule

 Commanders still would occasionally wear body armour during the early decades of the 18th century.

 Hungarian general János Bottyán, for example, wore a breastplate during a siege in 1705, which saved his life after being hit by a bullet.

 Another archaism during the early years of the 18th century were Hungarian horsemen known as Panzerstecher ("armour piercer"), equipped with an armour piercing sword, mail armour, an iron skull cap with mail aventail and a small shield.
 Initially, the Hungarian aristocracy did not normally wear mail armour on its own but under a cuirass, but this had changed by the second half of the 17th century, while their old lobster-tailed helmet had made place to the new, simple skull cap with aventail around 1630.
 Contributing many thousand fighters, the Panzerstecher successfully fought in the Great Turkish War, but after the defeat of the Hungarian uprising of Francis II Rákóczi in 1711, mail armour was restricted to a few hussar captains.
 It finally disappeared for good after the war of the Austrian succession.

 A unique Polish development is a form of scale armour, the karacena, that developed in the last quarter of the 17th century and remained is use until the middle of the 18th century.
 Being a product of Polish Sarmatism, it was inspired by ancient Sarmatian, Scythian, Dacian and late ancient Roman armour.
-Karacena helmets were either based on the lobster-tailed helmet or the Muslim turban.
+Karacena helmets were either based on burgonets, the lobster-tailed helmets or the Muslim turban.
 It was a display of ideology rather than a practical armour, being extremely heavy and expensive.
 Therefore, it was limited to the upper stratum of the Polish aristocracy and high-ranking cavalry officers.

 In eastern Europe, Russia maintained close ties with the Kalmyk Khanate at the shores of the Caspian Sea and enlisted its horsemen for various campaigns like the Russo-Persian war of 1722-1723, although they proved to be more useful against other steppe armies.
 Most of them fought as light cavalry, but the nobility wore various kinds of armour, like heavy wool kaftans with metal plates sewn on or Persian-style armour.
 Greatly appreciated by the Kalmyks, armour remained an important status symbols even though its practical use was declining.
 In the later 18th century, a fine piece of armour would still be worth over 50 horses.